carpentries-incubator/lesson-parallel-python/_episodes/02-benchmarking.md

 FIXME: without the Profiler, the time axis is not nicely scaled.
 Profiler does not work with dask commands.

 # How many cores?
+Using more cores for a computation can decrease the run time.
+However, even with very simple examples performance may scale unexpectedly.
+The number of visible CPUs is often not equal to the number of physical cores due to a feature called *hyper-threading*.

 You can find out how many cores you have on your machine.

 On Linux: